-- 17.1 The application and implementation of this Protocol will be monitored and reviewed by the Council's Standards Committee in consultation with the Council's Monitoring Officer or County Solicitor. - 17.2 Further advice on the interpretation of this Protocol is available from the Chief Executive Officer, Monitoring Officer or County Solicitor.
+- 17.1 The application and implementation of this Protocol will be monitored and reviewed by the Council's Standards Committee in consultation with the Council's Monitoring Officer. - 17.2 Further advice on the interpretation of this Protocol is available from the Chief Executive Officer or Monitoring Officer.